jloveric/high-order-layers-torch/README.md

 ## Why

-Using higher order polynomial representations allow networks with much fewer total weights in certain cases
+Using higher order polynomial representations allow networks with much fewer total weights in certain cases.
+My original motivation for investigating this at all starting in 2014 (when I had a slow dynamic network and use approximate function inverses instead of back propagation), was to solve PDEs that have shockwaves in them, i.e. discontinuous solutions.

 ## Is this a KAN?